ren2504413601/regression-surroages/sampling/readme.md

-This model finish the Latin hypercube sampling from uniform distribution.
+This module finish the Latin hypercube sampling from uniform distribution.